 You can visit the Safe Kids Worldwide website to find a location where a child passenger safety technician can check if your child’s car seat or booster seat is properly installed.
 You may also search for a certified safety check station in Florida through the FHSMV website.

 Restraint systems for younger children are not sufficient in a front seat.
 An airbag or seat belt could injure them.
 Children should ride in the back seat until they are at least 13 years of age.

 Common Types of Injuries Caused by Lack of Passenger Safety

-The use of a rear-facing car seat, front-facing car seat, or a seat belt may prevent most passenger injuries.
-However, a lack of passenger safety features can increase the risk for traumatic and life-threatening injuries.
+The use of a rear-facing car seat, a front-facing car seat, or a seat belt may prevent most passenger injuries.
+However, a lack of passenger safety features can increase the risk of traumatic and life-threatening injuries.